lmaolinux/lmao/Docs/README.md

 > [!important]
-> Neither the project branding nor the contributor preferences influence the focus of the project such as `security`, `privacy`, and `system hardening` in any way.
+> Neither the project branding nor the contributor preferences influence the focus of the project such as `security`, `privacy`, and `system hardening` in any negative way.